-With the new saw setup in the loft and connected to our Henry vacuum cleaner for the dust extraction we soon had most of the wall covered in the wood cladding as shown below.
+With the new saw set up in the loft and connected to our Henry vacuum cleaner for dust extraction, we soon had most of the wall covered in the wood cladding as shown below.

-Tongue and groove paneling installed on the roof with the window frames still to do.
+Tongue and groove panelling were installed on the roof with the window frames still to do.

 The wood trim for the windows was created using 100x25mm timber and the edges which go against the window frames was made using spare strips of the wood cladding.